linode/docs/docs/networking/vpn/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7/index.md

     ![macOS Shadowsocks menu bar - Server Preferences menu item](shadowsocks-macos-menu-server-preferences.png "macOS Shadowsocks menu bar - Server Preferences menu item")

-1. In the *Server Preferences* window, click on the plus-sign button in the lower left.
+1. In the *Server Preferences* window, click on the **+** (plus-sign) button in the lower left.
 Enter the details for your Shadowsocks Linode.
-Be sure to select the same port and encryption scheme that you listed in your Linode's shadowsocks.json file.
-Afterwards, close the window.
+Be sure to select the same port and encryption scheme that you listed in your Linode's `shadowsocks.json` file.
+Afterwards, close the window:

     ![macOS Shadowsocks menu bar - Server Preferences window](shadowsocks-macos-menu-server-new-server-preferences.png "macOS Shadowsocks menu bar - Server Preferences window")

-1. In the Shadowsocks menu, make sure that Shadowsocks is turned on and that the *Global Mode* item is selected.
+1. In the Shadowsocks menu, make sure that Shadowsocks is turned on and that the *Global Mode* item is selected:

     ![macOS Shadowsocks menu bar - Global Mode menu item](shadowsocks-macos-menu-server-global-mode.png "macOS Shadowsocks menu bar - Global Mode menu item")